top of page

 The Q-Switched Nd:YAG laser utilizes two energy frequencies; 1064 nanometers, to target deeper skin layers, and 532 nanometers, to address hyperpigmentation and more superficial layers.

-Immediately after treatment, there may be swelling, bruising or crusting and scabbing which can last up to 2 weeks.
+Immediately after Laser Tattoo Removal Treatment, there may be swelling, bruising or crusting and scabbing which can last up to 2 weeks.
 Some of the tattoo pigment is lost during this scabbing process.
 It is always advisable to follow the aftercare sheet handed to you.

-A series of 6 or more treatments are needed for optimal results.
+A series of 6 or more Laser Tattoo Removal Treatments are needed for optimal results.
 Depending on the color of the tattoo, how recent it is, and the depth that the ink sits in the skin, this will affect how many treatments you may need.

-The right equipment in the right hands makes laser treatment very safe but just like everything in life, there are some risks.
+The right equipment in the right hands makes Laser Tattoo Removal Treatment very safe but just like everything in life, there are some risks.
 The risks are generally rare or else we wouldn’t be doing the treatment!
 This is one reason why patch testing (trying the laser on a small part of the tattoo) when you have your initial assessment is so important.

 Skin color change: Laser treatment affects the natural pigment molecules (called melanin) in the skin and can sometimes cause a lightening effect (hypopigmentation) on the area of skin treated.
 This is rarely permanent.
 More common is a slight temporary darkening of the skin following treatment.
 Again this is usually temporary but rarely either effect can be permanent.